ajaysa/MyOS/README.md

 MyOS
 ====
+[Started working on MyOS_Blundell, was able to understand that much better, later on will combine some part of this repository into that]

 My attempt to writing an Operating system from ground up and on way understand the concepts and working.